 No, the system will only accept materials that relate directly to the moderation sample.

 If a file is submitted in the correct file-naming format but the assessment code is incorrect, the file will be accepted by Schools Online.
-However the moderator may not recognise the error.
+However, the moderator may not recognise the error.
 You are responsible for checking each file is named correctly before submitting materials in Schools Online.

 What is a Performance Standard Record or PSR?

-The PSR is used to record the specific 'performance standard' features achieved for each assessment type by each student included in the moderation sample.
 Once submitted online the student's school assessment result, corresponding PSR, and student materials are made available to subject moderation panels.